-The dance of gothic geometry: Churches by Stan Smith and others
+The colourful dance of Gothic geometry: Churches by Stan Smith and others

 About the exhibition